-The library has ten locations to serve the City of Lafayette and surrounding communities in the parish.
+The library has nine locations to serve the City of Lafayette and surrounding communities in the parish.

 Lafayette Public Library Board of Control